tuanpv4-rks/dummy-shop/README.md

 # DummyShop

 A simple product browser application with a favorites feature, built with Angular.
+This app is designed to be simple and mobile-friendly for small screens, with plans to enhance the layout and features for larger screens in future updates.

-## ✨ Features
+## Features

 - **Authentication**: Secure login system (JWT-based).
 - **Product Catalog**: View a list of products.
 - **Favorites**: Add products to a personal favorites list and remove them.

-## 🛠️ Tech Stack
+## Tech Stack

 - **Angular**: A platform for building mobile and desktop web applications.
 - **NGXS**: A state management pattern and library for Angular.
 - **Angular Material**: A UI component library for Angular developers.
 - **TypeScript**: A typed superset of JavaScript that compiles to plain JavaScript.

-## 🚀 Getting Started
+## Getting Started

 Follow these instructions to get a copy of the project up and running on your local machine.